iOS Integration of the HAAPI Mobile UI SDK

 Authentication can fail for various reasons, such as invalid input, invalid credentials or misconfiguration of the security settings.
 The UI SDK handles error responses for you, and provides default presentation.
 Ths error look and feel is shown in the username password screenshots.

-In the event of technical errors where HAAPI cannot continue, an error display is presented in an alert dialog.
+In the event of technical errors where HAAPI cannot continue, the UI SDK presents an alert dialog.
 The following unexpected error was simulated by configuring an invalid client ID.
-Note that an error_description
+An error_description

 is returned if expose detailed error messages